 Besides generally feeling better, I notice I had more money in my bank account – not a bad trade-off!

 I can tell you this.
-I will continue to watch what I eat and to make better choices as I believe that is the key – after all, I have another 20 pounds to go to reach my goal.
+I will continue to watch what I eat and make better choices as I believe that is the key – after all, I have another 20 pounds to go to reach my goal.
 We are doing more travelling and house sitting so I know I will have more challenges ahead.

-I can also tell you I feel good, motivated, love the slimmer belly and eager to lose more weight!
+I can also tell you I feel good, and motivated, love the slimmer belly and am eager to lose more weight!

 Before I leave you, here is that Cilantro drink (from the web) I promised you.

 Studies have shown that cilantro is incredibly detoxifying.
 Other benefits include anticancer effects and skin improvements.
 The one-quarter cup contains 5% of the daily intake of Vitamin A. Since it is known to pull metals from the body, drink up, especially if you live in a city, have mercury fillings, or drink tap water.

 • 1 cup almond milk